auth0/docs/articles/api-auth/tutorials/implicit-grant.md

 Once your API receives a request with a Bearer `access_token`, the first thing to do is to validate the token.
 This consists of a series of steps, and if any of these fails then the request _must_ be rejected.

-For details on the validations that should be performed by the API, refer to [Validate an Access Token](/tokens/guides/access-token/validate-access-token).
+For details on the validations that should be performed by the API, see [Validate Access Tokens](/tokens/guides/validate-access-tokens).

 ## Optional: Customize the Tokens